stsaria/AdvCommands/README-EN.md

-# AdvCommands
+# Cake
-AdvCommands is a plugin project that adds multiple features to traditional Minecraft commands.
+Cake is a plugin project that adds multiple features to traditional Minecraft commands.

 ## Why This is Needed
 There are many things that can be created with traditional Minecraft commands.